cr0mll/cyberclopaedia/Notes/Reverse Engineering/Program Anatomy/The Heap.md

 # The Heap
 The heap is a memory region which allows for dynamic allocation.
-Memory on the heap is alloted at runtime and programs are permitted to freely request additional heap memory whenever it is required.
+Memory on the heap is allotted at runtime and programs are permitted to freely request additional heap memory whenever it is required.

 It is the program's job to request and relieve any heap memory *only once*.
 Failure to do so can result in undefined behaviour.
-In C, heap memory is usually allocated through the use of `malloc` and whenever the program is finished with this data, the `free` function must be envoked in order to mark the area as available for use by the operating system and/or other programs.
+In C, heap memory is usually allocated through the use of `malloc` and whenever the program is finished with this data, the `free` function must be invoked in order to mark the area as available for use by the operating system and/or other programs.

 Heap memory can also be allocated by using malloc-compatible heap functions like `calloc`, `realloc` and `memalign` or in C++ using the corresponding `new` and `new[]` operators as well as their deallocation counterparts `delete` and `delete[]`.